GEOVIBE/editorial/README.md

 ### _Bigger Picture_

-- Strive for [==simplicity==](https://ahastack.dev/concepts/simplicity/).
+- Strive for [_simplicity_](https://ahastack.dev/concepts/simplicity/).
 Don't over-engineer solutions.
 [Complexity BAD](https://grugbrain.dev/)!
-- Encourage your peers, ==collaborate==, provide meaningful feedback, engage the discussion about the solutions, methods and practices in a team.
+- Encourage your peers, _collaborate_, provide meaningful feedback, engage the discussion about the solutions, methods and practices in a team.
-- Focus on business goals and ==end users==.
+- Focus on business goals and _end users_.
 Don't get slowed down by "best" practices, "best" solutions, [premature optimization](https://www.youtube.com/watch?v=tKbV6BpH-C8), tooling, "future proof" extensibility etc.
 - Avoid complicated system design in the beginning.
-Plan in advance ==just enough== to meet the _requirements_.
+Plan in advance _just enough_ to meet the requirements.
 - Don't forget to ==refactor== sub-optimal decisions later on.
-- Choose ==boring== technologies.
+- Choose _boring_ technologies.
 Smth simple, long-supported and well-adopted.
 Smth built upon language (of choice) built-in library or primitives, which doesn't reinvent the wheel.
-- Document your decisions process (ADR and complicated bug issues), attach research resources. ==Explain yourself==.
+- Document your decisions process (ADR and complicated bug issues), attach research resources. _Explain yourself_.
 Write down motivation behind the solution for the time being.
 Store such documents in numerical order, even if implementation was changed, just prefix the older solution with a disclaimer and a link to an updated document.

 ### _Details_